- This page, AP 628: Resolution of Disputes at the Office of Appeals, is offered by

 A taxpayer seeking a pre-assessment appeal must submit a request either online or by submitting a paper form.
-To request an appeal online a taxpayer may use the dispute function on MassTaxConnect (MTC) by choosing "File a Dispute" under "I Want To" in their account for each tax type even if they did not file the original return electronically.
+To request an appeal online a taxpayer may use the dispute function on MassTaxConnect (MTC) by choosing "File an Appeal” in their account for each tax type even if they did not file the original return electronically.
 Please make sure to select the pre-assessment dispute option.
 This is the fastest and most efficient way to submit an appeal.
-A taxpayer may also submit a completed Office of Appeals Form, Form DR-1, that is postmarked within 25 days of the date the Department has issued a Notice of Intent to Assess (NIA) a tax.
-A pre-assessment conference (Conference), which should also be requested on Form DR-1, must also be postmarked within 25 days of the date of an NIA.
+The online appeal using MTC must be made within 30 days of the date of the Notice of Intent to Assess a Tax (NIA).
+A taxpayer may also submit a completed Office of Appeals Form, Form DR-1, that is postmarked within 25 days of the date of the NIA.
+A pre-assessment conference (Conference), which should also be requested on Form DR-1, must also be postmarked within 25 days of the date of the NIA.
 See Administrative Procedure 609.5.
 A completed Form DR-1 must contain a true, correct and complete statement of the facts and issues in dispute and the reasons the taxpayer believes the amount in dispute is excessive or in error.
 The statement should cite relevant statutes, cases and other authority which support the taxpayer's position.
 A taxpayer's submission should be forthright and complete, as the appeals process is premised on good faith and full disclosure.
 Misleading or false statements will result in the termination of settlement discussions.

-To initiate a post-assessment appeal and request a hearing, a taxpayer must submit a dispute with the Office of Appeals.
+To initiate a post-assessment appeal and request a hearing, a taxpayer must submit a dispute with the Office of Appeals within the relevant time limitation.
+See G.L. c.
+62C, §§ 30, 30A, 36 and 37.
 The simplest and most direct method to submit a dispute is electronically through MTC.
-A taxpayer who does not have access to MTC may file an Application for Abatement, Form ABT.
+A taxpayer who does not have access to MTC may complete and mail a paper Form ABT, Application for Abatement.

 If a taxpayer has not had a Conference relating to a given matter, the taxpayer has the right to a hearing, if requested, pursuant to G.L. c.
 62C, § 37 (Hearing) when seeking a full or partial abatement of previously assessed tax.
 The taxpayer may request a Hearing online through MTC in connection with the request for a post-assessment appeal.
 See Administrative Procedure 627.10.
-A Hearing will not be necessary if the Office of Appeals determines to grant the requested abatement in full.
+A Hearing will not be necessary if the Department determines to approve the requested abatement in full.

 Form B-37 extends the time for assessment of taxes until 90 days after final disposition of the matter by the Office of Appeals.
 The taxpayer may, in writing, terminate the special consent granted by Form B-37, in which case the Department may assess the tax within 90 days after the date the Department receives notice of such termination.
 Neither execution nor termination of Form B-37 will reduce the period of time otherwise provided by law for making an assessment.